cloudbase/coriolis/README.rst

 e.g. in Horizon's console.
-The same token is passed to other components along the pipeline, which also implies that importing virtual machines and other resources to the same OpenStack infrastructure doesn’t require further authentication.
+The same token is passed to other components along the pipeline, which also implies that importing virtual machines and other resources to the same OpenStack infrastructure doesn't require further authentication.

 Authentication to external clouds (Azure, AWS, etc) or virtualisation solutions (vSphere, SCVMM, etc) in order to export virtual resources requires credentials